carlostoek/yabot/README.md

 1. Create a new handler class that extends `BaseHandler`
 2. Register the handler with the router in `src/core/application.py`
 3. Add tests for the new handler

+## Error Handling

+The bot implements comprehensive error handling with the following features:

+- **Centralized Error Management**: All errors are processed through a central ErrorHandler
+- **Graceful Degradation**: The bot continues operating even when non-critical errors occur
+- **User-Friendly Messages**: Technical error details are logged but not exposed to users
+- **Retry Mechanisms**: Failed operations are retried with exponential backoff
+- **Contextual Logging**: Errors are logged with full context for debugging

 ## Testing